2016 Azad Kashmiri general election: Aftermath

-Following these results, the Pakistan Muslim League (N) was able to form a comfortable majority government, with Raja Farooq Haider as prime minister of Azad Kashmir, controlling 31 general seats and six reserved/technocrat seats, giving them 37 out of the 49 seats in the assembly.
+Following these results, the PML(N) was able to form a comfortable majority government, electing Raja Farooq Haider as prime minister of Azad Kashmir, controlling 36 out of the 49 seats in the assembly, while also enjoying support from the two JI MLAs.
+His opponents, Chaudhry Yasin of the PPP and Ghulam Mohiuddin Dewan of the PTI, each garnered five votes each.